KSP-KOS/KOS/doc/source/tutorials/basictutorial.rst

 you can now edit the file and make your script for the processor to execute, the other tutorials will show how you can make a working script.
-Keep in mind that files made in game dissapear after the vessel is gone.
+Keep in mind that files made in game disappear after the vessel is gone.
 This happens because you locally made a file on the ship's processor.

 To run the file, type: